You are listening to the Sean Hannity radio show podcast.

 And I keep talking about the alt radical left.

-Now I argue that it's being used to smear slander conservatives, but oh, there's the alt-right crowd, and and they're trying to tribute racism and anti-Semitism to conservatives, which by the way, is the tactic we see every four years, frankly, every two years during elections.
+But there's the alt-right crowd, and they're trying to attribute racism and anti-Semitism to conservatives, which, by the way, is the tactic we see every four years, frankly, every two years during elections.

 What is the Occupy Wall Street movement?